yoonka/migresia/README.md

 * List available migrations and check which ones haven't yet been applied.
 * Compile and load all unapplied migrations.

-This is the method that should be used to check migrations for compilation errors as well as to verify which migrations will be applied if `migresia:migrate/0` is executed to migrate the database.
+This is the method that should be used to check migrations for compilation errors as well as to verify which migrations will be applied if `migresia:migrate/1` is executed to migrate the database.

-##### `migresia:migrate/0`
+##### `migresia:migrate/0` or `migresia:migrate/1`

-Works almost exactly like `migresia:check/0` but in the end, instead of printing information which migrations are going to be applied, just applies them by executing the required `up` or `down` functions.
+Works almost exactly like `migresia:check/1` but in the end, instead of printing information which migrations are going to be applied, just applies them by executing the required `up` or `down` functions.

 ##### `migresia:list_nodes/0`